stronnag/msp-rs/README.md

 ## Introduction

-In the unlikely event that you're curious about using rust to commuicate with a MSP flight controller (for example [inav](https://github.com/iNavFlight/inav), betaflight, multiwii even), then here's a trivial example of rust asynchronous MSP (using a "channels" pattern).
+In the unlikely event that you're curious about using rust to communicate with a MSP flight controller (for example [inav](https://github.com/iNavFlight/inav), betaflight, multiwii even), then here's a trivial example of rust asynchronous MSP (using a "channels" pattern).

-Note that this is about day 3 of the author's on/off rust adventure, it may be non-idiomatic, naive etc. PRs welcome.
+Note that this is about day 4 of the author's on/off rust adventure, it may be non-idiomatic, naive etc. PRs welcome.

 ## Example